ST. PETERSBURG — A homeless man was found camping inside a St. Petersburg house that was destroyed by fired Tuesday morning.

 The house at 1021 10th Ave.
-S would have to be demolished, St. Peterburg Fire and Rescue district chief Mike Zamparelli said.
+S would have to be demolished, St. Petersburg Fire & Rescue District Chief Mike Zamparelli said.
 The fire burned holes in the walls and floors from the first floor to the attic.
 "I believe the house is a total loss," he said.

-Firefighters stayed clear of the second floor as they sprayed down hot spots Tuesday, just in case the floor collapsed.
+Firefighters stayed clear of the second floor as they watered down hot spots Tuesday, just in case the floor collapsed.

-Firefighters found a homeless man in the house but he wasn't hurt, Zamparelli said.
-No one else was living in the house, and there weren't any furniture or belongings in it.
+Firefighters found the homeless man, who wasn't injured, in the house, Zamparelli said.
+No one else was living in the house, which contained no furniture or personal belongings.

 The fire was determined to be an accident, St. Petersburg Fire & Rescue said.
 The 1,866-square-foot house had a market value of about $28,685.